UW Bioengineering Senior Capstone Help Page for Faculty and Students

 The petition should be approved prior to the start of BIOEN 401.
 Students should contact the academic counselor for Student Affairs Committee dates.

 BIOEN 402 must take at least 2 quarters and should not take more than 4.
-Whether the student begins enrolling for BIOEN 402 in Summer or Autumn, the project should be completed by the end of the following spring quarter and a cumulative grade should be given then.
+Whether the student begins enrolling for BIOEN 402 in Summer or Autumn quarter, the project should be completed by the end of the following Spring quarter and a cumulative grade should be given then.

 If the project isn’t completed, the PI has the following choices: